 While we have changed the lives of the young adults we’ve supported we have struggled as a small local organisation.

 Our ongoing predicament got me thinking.

-What if there was a dedicated hub that brought them all together and served as a lightning rod to connect them with people that want to have genuinely authentic experience?
+What if there was a dedicated hub that brought all of the small travel operators together and served as a lightning rod to connect them with people that want to have a genuinely authentic experience?

-However, because multi-national tour companies currently dominate the sector just five out of every one hundred dollars spent by tourists stays in the country they visit.
+However, because large international tour companies currently dominate the sector just five out of every one hundred dollars spent by tourists stays in the country they visit.